 - Computer work tires your eyes – do you experience fatigue and heavy eyelids when working at your computer or any type of detailed work?
 Untreated presbyopia can strain your eyes.
 In addition to blinking more and taking breaks to let your eyes rest, the right pair of bifocal/multifocal eyeglasses or reading glasses can boost your eye energy.

 - Halos appear around lights – when your lens can’t focus light properly onto your retina, it can cause fuzzy vision, especially when looking at lightbulbs or headlights.

 - You need brighter light to read – if you always feel that the room is too dim, it can also be a sign that you need reading glasses.
 Older people tend to need more light to achieve 20/20 vision.

 - Headaches – straining your eyes can lead to headaches, especially the type of pain that you feel right behind your eyes.
 Painful vision is a sign that you need to visit our Americus, Georgia, eye care center for an eye exam.

 Still not sure you need reading glasses?
 Schedule a comprehensive eye exam!

-Ray D. Williams, OD will check your vision and eye health thoroughly to issue your precise vision prescription for eyeglasses or reading glasses.
+our team of eye doctors will check your vision and eye health thoroughly to issue your precise vision prescription for eyeglasses or reading glasses.
 We’ll also inspect the health of your eyes to make sure your symptoms aren’t due to another problem; such as eye disease.
 Remember, eyes and vision change with age, so regular follow-up eye exams are essential!